-The Calumet Harbor and River navigation project is a vital part of the regional economy.
+The Federal navigation channels in the Chicago Area Waterway System are a vital part of the regional economy.
 The U.S. Army Corps of Engineers (USACE) regularly performs maintenance dredging to provide sufficient depths for safe and efficient navigation within Calumet Harbor and River.
 Material dredged from the channel is currently placed in the Chicago Area Confined Disposal Facility (CDF).
-As the CDF nears capacity, the USACE Chicago District is developing a dredged material management plan (DMMP) for maintaining Calumet Harbor and River over the next twenty years.
+Ongoing shoaling in the Calumet-Sag Channel is expected to create a dredging need for the channel within the next 10 years.
+USACE has developed a dredged material management plan (DMMP) for maintaining both the Calumet Harbor and River and the Calumet-Sag Channel over the next twenty five years.